Breadcrumbs

 Chinese Club is bringing Chinese language and culture to PC with new school traditions and activities for everyone to enjoy.
 Club activities may include, campus-wide celebration of Chinese New Year, Chinese cooking class, Kung Fu class, holiday snacks, Tai Chi relaxation, art, philosophy, mythology, food tasting, and the Chopstick Olympics!

-Club Shalom
+CHOP Club

 Coding Club